 \subsection{Effects of Temperature and Salt Concentration}

-In all cases considered above, we fixed temperature to $20^{\circ}$C and salt concentration in the oxDNA model to $1$M. To characterize how the curvature of the rectangular tile origami might respond to different temperatures and salt concentrations, we computed free-energy profiles of end-to-end distance at four different temperatures and salt concentrations for the $20$nt long single-stranded overhang and no-overhang DNA origami structures.
-Simulations were run at $10^{\circ}$C, $20^{\circ}$C, $30^{\circ}$C, and $40^{\circ}$C as well as at salt concentrations of $0.2$ M, $0.6$ M, $0.8$ M, and $1$ M (shown in Fig.~\ref{fig:temp_mol_3}).
+In all the cases considered above, we fixed the temperature at $20^{\circ}$C and the salt concentration in the oxDNA model at $1$M. To understand how the curvature of the rectangular tile origami might respond to different temperatures and salt concentrations, we computed free-energy profiles of end-to-end distance at four different temperatures and salt concentrations for the $20$nt long single-stranded overhang and no-overhang DNA origami structures.
+Simulations were run at $10^{\circ}$C, $20^{\circ}$C, $30^{\circ}$C, and $40^{\circ}$C, as well as at salt concentrations of $0.2$ M, $0.6$ M, $0.8$ M, and $1$ M (Supp.~Mat.~Fig.~S14)).

-The free-energy profiles of end-to-end distance (and hence the curvature of the DNA origami) change only slightly between different temperatures, corroborating the entropic origin of the curvature.
+The free-energy profiles of end-to-end distance, and hence the curvature of the DNA origami, changes only slightly between different temperatures, corroborating the entropic origin of the curvature.

-When the salt concentration is varied, we see that as the salt concentration decreases, the curvature of the structure also decreases.
-Our oxDNA model implements salt effects using Debye-H\"uckel potential \cite{snodin2015introducing}, where the backbone sites of the nucleotides in the model interact with repulsive interaction with an effective charge.
-With decreasing salt concentration, the effective excluded volume occupied by the overhangs increases, and while the curvature does not change drastically from $1$ to $0.6$ M salt, we observe moderately less curvature for $0.2$ M salt.
-The large magnitude change in curvature for $0.2$ M salt as compared to other salt concentrations can be attributed to the exponential increase in the Debye length as the salt concentration approaches $0$.
-The increased electrostatic repulsion between the nucleotide backbones in the origami helices effectively flattens the structure, as can be seen for system with no overhangs (Fig.~\ref{fig:temp_mol_3}).
+When the salt concentration is varied, we observe that as the salt concentration decreases, the curvature of the structure also decreases.
+Our oxDNA model implements salt effects using the Debye-H\"uckel potential \cite{snodin2015introducing}, where the backbone sites of the nucleotides in the model interact with repulsive interaction with an effective charge.
+With decreasing salt concentration, the effective excluded volume occupied by the overhangs increases.
+While the curvature does not change drastically from $1$ to $0.6$ M salt, we observe moderately less curvature for $0.2$ M salt.
+The change in curvature for $0.2$ M salt as compared to other salt concentrations can be attributed to the exponential increase in the Debye length as the salt concentration approaches $0$.
+The increased electrostatic repulsion between the nucleotide backbones in the origami helices effectively flattens the structure, as can be seen for system with no overhangs (Supp.~Mat.~Fig.~S14).
 For the 20nt overhang lengths, while they have larger excluded volume at lower salts, the flattening of the origami at low salt concentrations still leads to larger average $R_{\rm ee}$ (smaller curvature) at lower salt concentrations.